 If you are opening a Federal Reserve Bank account, on the day you begin processing through the account, please ensure that an authorized bank official is available at 9 a.m. on opening day for a confirmation call from the Federal Reserve Banks so that your Fed account will formally be opened by noon that same day.

-Contact your account executive if you have questions.
+Contact your relationship manager if you have questions.

 Congratulations and welcome to Federal Reserve Financial Services.
 We look forward to a long and collaborative relationship!
 You are now ready to begin using Federal Reserve Financial Services.
 For assistance in day-to-day activities, please review the following: